-Benchmark just funded a stealthy AI company founded Qualcomm’s former head of R&D
+Benchmark just funded a stealthy AI company founded by Qualcomm’s former head of R&D

 Surreptitious cryptocurrency miners hide on Politifact and hundreds of other sites